 Reservations can be made from 8:00 AM until 5:00 PM Monday through Saturday, and from 9:00 AM until 3:00 PM on Sunday.

-Our hearing impaired clients can easily schedule a trip by:E-mail your reservation request to one of our schedulers:
+Call 546-1999 to schedule a ride.E-mail your reservation request to one of our schedulers:

 Mohamed Hag Ali at email@example.com